GoogleCloudPlatform/compute-cassandra-python/README.md

 ## Destroying the cluster

-There is a script that will delete all nodes with names starting with the NODE_PREFIX.
+There is a script that will delete all nodes with node names starting with the NODE_PREFIX.
 You can use this to purge the cluster if something goes wrong and want to start over, or if you're done with the guide and don't want to be charged for running instances.
 It will list out the matching instances